 By the height of her commercial career, she recapitulated with the Barbie Aesthetic.
 She used pink and Barbie on her album covers, single covers, photoshoots, and so on.
 It then became clear that she is the Barbie doll running the rap scene.

 Barbie Music, Alter-Ego & Lyrics

 Now to her organically crafted fanbase, Barbz- Barbies.
 Back in 2010, Nicki explained the origins of her Barbie Dolls.
 She said,

 “It was just one of those things that … I think all girls say it.They call themselves a particular Barbie, like black Barbie or Korean Barbie.
 I don’t know … Barbie’s been such a staple in our culture that as women, no matter what color you are, it’s almost like there’s always a Barbie that you can relate to, especially when they made Barbie’s that went to work, [and so on]. “

 I hope Nicki continues with this aesthetic by building her brand to higher heights.
 I think she can take this brand to a billion-dollar mark if she works it efficiently.
-Nicki already has the “Nicki Effect” embedded and proven every time she wears something, remixes a song, talks about something.
+Nicki already has the “Nicki Effect” embedded and proven every time she wears something, remixes a song, or talks about something.
 Everyone wants to be a Barbie Girl.